MarkE16/LiveCanvas/README.md

 # IdeaDrawn | LiveCanvas
 An open-source web based canvas editor.

+> Please note that this project is in the beginning of its development stages, so there is not an expected stable release of the software at the moment.

 ## Setup
 > **Prerequisites**